 Identify Safe and Edible Plants in a Survival Situation

-You're out in the middle of nowhere, thousands of miles from civilization.
+You're out in the middle of nowhere, hundreds of miles from civilization.
 You've consumed your last Twinkie and you're down to your last gulp of water.
-The future looks terribly dim - unless you know how to recognize and identify some safe and edible plants for your survival.
+The future looks terribly dim - unless you know how to recognize and identify some safe and edible plants, there is no hope you'll survive.

-How to Test a Plant and the Criteria by Which You Will Use It
+How to Test a Plant and How to Use It

-It is assumed that prior to hiking or going out on a wilderness adventure you have thoroughly researched about your surroundings, the dangers and perils you may encounter, and the safe and edible plants you can eat, should the need arise.
+It is assumed that prior to hiking or going out on a wilderness adventure you have thoroughly researched your surroundings, the dangers and perils you may encounter, and the safe and edible plants you can eat native to that area, should the need arise.
 Then again, you can never be 100 percent sure about a plant's safety because there are thousands of poisonous lookalikes out there, so extreme caution is necessary.

 Prior to the Procedure